-Being their riskiest venture yet, Zocker (the German word for gambler), has captured the essence of being unconventional.
+Being our riskiest venture yet, Zocker (the German word for gambler), has captured the essence of being unconventional.
 Grüner Veltliner is very rare domestically, but is truly one of the most food-friendly wines in the world.
 Though Riesling is not as rare, Zocker takes a unique approach to developing a new style.
 Both these wines bring an exciting and progressive approach to winemaking and wine drinking.

 The risk paid off, as Zocker has been highly praised and recognized in wine competitions all around the world.
 We invite you to try this unique wine, it’s worth the gamble!